Material Handling · 2–5 min talk

 Safety Reminders

-• Secure cases before rolling.
+• Secure stacked cases before moving.

 Ask the Crew